 Are you looking to upgrade your duvet?
 Replacing your duvet is recommended once you feel that your current one deteriorates, which naturally happens over time.

-Two of the popular luxury options are feather or down, or a blend of the both (feather and down).
-Choosing between these options can be daunting as they each have their set of characteristics - pros and cons - and differences.
-Have a read on for a helpful and informative breakdown of the differences between the two.
+Two of the popular luxury duvet options are feather or down, or a blend of the both (feather and down).
+Choosing between a down or feather duvet may be tricky as they each have their own set of characteristics, pros and cons, and general differences.
+Have a read on for a helpful and informative breakdown of feather vs down duvets.

-Let's briefly mention what the feather in down have in common: namely, that both are plumage from goose or duck - you can read about the difference between the sourcing here ➞.
+First, what do feather and down duvet fills have in common?
+What is a down duvet?
+Yet, what is a feather duvet?
+Namely, that they are both plumage from goose or duck - you can read about the difference between the sourcing here ➞.
 Feather and down fills are sourced from different parts of the plumage and each have their own differentiating characteristics.

-Below is an indicative table for a quick comparison between the fills:
+Below is an indicative table for a quick comparison between the fills of feather and down:

 |The feathers are found on the outer layers of the bird, which covers large sections of their body - such as back and wings.